garrandall/popular-music-data/tracks/want-to-want-me-jason-derulo.md

 I got the sheets on the floor, nothing on me
 And I can't take it no more, it's a hundred degrees
 I got one foot out the door, where are my keys?
-'Cause I gotta leave, yeah In the back of the cab (ooh)
+'Cause I gotta leave, yeah In the back of the cab (oh
-I tipped the driver 'head of time, get me there fast (ooh) I got your body on my mind, I want it bad (ooh)
+I tipped the driver 'head of time, get me there fast (oh I got your body on my mind, I want it bad (oh
 Oh, just the thought of you gets me so high, so high